RT-LOC/docs/docs/reference/rf.md

 |    5    |         6489.6         |      499.2      |
 |    7    |         6489.6         |      1081.6     |

-You can freely choose between these channels in cxRTLS.
+You can freely choose between these channels in RTManager.
 Note that it might take up to 2 minutes for the system to be fully switched to a different channel.
-A

 ## GNSS/GPS
 We use the GPS satellites in our GNSS receivers.